rhysbobbett/heartenhorticulture/README.md

 * Icons in the footer come from [Font Awesome](https://fontawesome.com/icons)
 * The gallery is based on a gallery from mdbootstrap, and is an open source interface kit.
 I have begun with a basic gallery but will develop this further.
 * Favicons used are from [favicon.io](https://www.favicon.io) under creative commons licence.
+* Markdown features in README.md and TESTING.md come from [Markdown Guide](https://www.markdownguide.org/) which explains the basics of markdown best practice.

 ### Media
 * The main logo and image links were created in Adobe Illustrator by myself